Elevation (emotion): Promoting altruistic behavior

 A study done at the University of Cambridge shows that elevation leads to an increase in altruism.
-In the study, individuals experiencing elevation were more likely to volunteer to participate in an unpaid study, and spent twice as long helping an experimenter perform tedious tasks compared to those experiencing mirth or in a neutral emotional state.
+In the study, individuals experiencing elevation were more likely to volunteer to participate in an unpaid study.
+Those experiencing elevation also spent twice as long helping an experimenter to perform tedious tasks as those who were experiencing mirth or a neutral emotional state.
 The researchers concluded that witnessing another person's altruistic behavior elicits elevation, which leads to tangible increases in altruism.
-According to these results, although not being absolute, the best method of encouraging biological altruistic behavior may be simply to lead by example.
+According to these results, the best method of encouraging altruistic behavior may be simply to lead by example.

 Increasing spirituality

-Researchers have found that elevation and other self-transcendent positive emotions cause people to view others and the world as more benevolent.
-This perception leads to increased spirituality, because seeing a person or action that is greater than oneself results in greater faith in the goodness of people and the world; it may also cause those who experience the emotion to view life as more meaningful.
+Researchers found that elevation and other self-transcendent positive emotions cause people to view others and the world as more benevolent.
+This perception leads to increased spirituality, because seeing a person or action that is greater than oneself results in greater faith in the goodness of people and the world.
+It may also cause those who experience the emotion to view life as more meaningful.
 The researchers observed the greatest effect of elevation on spirituality in people who were less or non-religious.
 Because spirituality has been connected to prosocial behavior, this link could indicate other benefits of elevation.
 Holding a more positive view of the world could lead to increased helping behavior, which could encourage many positive interactions.
 This increase in positive experiences could lead to improved well-being and better health outcomes in individuals; instead of getting caught up in daily stress and negativity, they will be better able to identify and cultivate the positive aspects of their lives through their actions towards others thus motivated.

-Controversies
+Elevation emotion in other species

 There has been some debate in the scientific community over whether elevation is a uniquely human trait.
-Primatologist Jane Goodall argues that other animals are capable of experiencing awe, elevation and wonder.
+Primatologist Jane Goodall argues that other animals are capable of experiencing awe, elevation, and wonder.
 Goodall is famous for her execution of the longest uninterrupted study of a group of animals.
 She lived among wild chimpanzees in Tanzania, observing them for 45 years.
 Several times, she witnessed signs of heightened arousal in chimpanzees in the presence of spectacular waterfalls or rainstorms.
 Each time, the chimp would perform a magnificent display, swaying rhythmically from one foot to the other, stamping in the water, and throwing rocks.
 Goodall postulates that such displays are the precursors of religious ritual, and are inspired by feelings akin to elevation or awe.